naoufal/react-native-payments/README.md

 ```

 🚨 _Note: On Android, there is no need to call `paymentResponse.complete` -- the PaymentRequest dismisses itself._

+## Testing Payments

+### Apple Pay

+The sandbox environment is a great way to test offline implementation of Apple Pay for apps, websites, and point of sale systems.
+Apple offers [detailed guide](https://developer.apple.com/support/apple-pay-sandbox/) for setting up sandbox environment.
+> ⚠️ **Note:** It is also important to test Apple Pay in your production environment.
+Real cards must be used in the production environment.
+Test cards will not work.
+>
+> ⚠️ **Note:** There are known differences when running Apple Pay on simulator and real device.
+Make sure you test Apple Pay on real device before going into production.

 ## Add-ons
 Here's a list of Payment Processors that you can enable via add-ons: